 - A quarter wave tuned stubby aerial (<10cm for fit-in-pocket) should have a real-world range of a couple of km without significant obstacles (buildings / hills).

 - Aerial criteria: 50 Ohm, appropriate connector (usually SMA male or U.FL), low VSWR (<2) (at tuning frequency - see its datasheet), gain > 0 dBi .

 - don't state the aerial's tuned frequency and its specific purpose (LoRa network)

 - claim huge gain figures on omni-directional aerials

-- If you want more range, directionality, specificity read on.
+If you want more range, directionality, or specificity read on.

-Some understanding of the factors affecting radio communications will help achieve substantially better service, faster transmission, over a greater range with your devices.
-Here, we'll attempt to provide a top-level set of guidance for use and aerial selection, how to test the aerials, and a set of resources for further research and plenty of opportunity for going deeper.
+Some understanding of the factors affecting radio communications will help achieve substantially better service and faster transmission over a greater range with your devices.
+Here, we'll attempt to provide a top-level set of guidance for use and aerial selection, how to test the aerials, a set of resources for further research, and plenty of opportunity for going deeper.